SEP 11, 2020 | GLOBAL

 - The Autodesk Foundation joined 24 Bay Area companies who committed $22 million in funding to local, national, and global organizations fighting COVID-19.
 Autodesk is also providing employees with a 2:1 match for all COVID-19-related donations.

-- Autodesk has compiled resources for designers, engineers, medical professionals, and maker communities around the world to get involved in the COVID-19 relief effort.
+- Autodesk compiled resources for designers, engineers, medical professionals, and maker communities around the world to get involved in the COVID-19 relief effort.

 - Autodesk is providing free access to software and free content and curriculum to support distance learning efforts for teachers and students.

-- Autodesk has partnered with MxD to manufacture protective face shields for health care workers on the frontlines of the COVID-19 pandemic in Chicago.
+- Autodesk partnered with MxD to manufacture protective face shields for health care workers on the frontlines of the COVID-19 pandemic in Chicago.

-- The Autodesk Foundation has contributed more than $2 million, volunteer time and pro bono assistance to COVID-19 response and recovery efforts.
+- The Autodesk Foundation contributed more than $2 million, volunteer time and pro bono assistance to COVID-19 response and recovery efforts.

 - Autodesk launched the Autodesk Customer FLOW Program to help people impacted by furlough, layoff, or decreased work or pay.
 The program aims to equip people with an affordable access point to training, in order to sharpen their skills or develop new ones.

 - Autodesk and Workday led a letter signed by 62 companies and educational institutions urging Congressional leadership to include workforce development in COVID-19 relief legislation.

 - Amazon Web Services (AWS) is open-sourcing a toolset for researchers and data scientists to better model and understand the progression of COVID-19 in a given community over time.